 How to Practice Karma Yoga

 Karma yoga isn’t just about seeking accolades for your actions.
 It’s also about not being attached to what you’re doing in any way.
 Again, you seek to perform good deeds for their own sake.
-This means that you’re not doing good deeds for emotional fulfillment, praise from others or even for any type of reward or financial gain.
+This means you’re not doing good deeds for emotional fulfillment, praise from others, or even any type of reward or financial gain.

 How to Get Started, Painlessly